c3n21/c3n21.github.io/README.md

 To actually do the deploy of the website and CV in release artifacts the following must be carried out:

-1. Create a PR which only bumps the version
+1. Create a PR which only bumps the version named "Bump website version"
 2. By merging the PR it will trigger the deploy pipeline